IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 The Receiver shall maintain the integrity of the report if the report access method is modified (i.e., from embedded to hosted, or vice versa).

+The Receiver shall not send a success response until the multimedia report is completely processed and persisted as appropriate to the Receiver configuration.

 If the Receiver encounters any errors or if any validation fails, the Receiver shall return an appropriate error.

 #### 2:4.Y1.4.2 Store Multimedia Report Bundle Response Message